dram/trealla/README.md

 ------------------------------

-The rule database will save to the transaction log asserted items that have first been declared persistent with:
+The rule database will save to the transaction log asserted items that have first been declared with the 'persist' modifier:

 	:-dynamic(Name/Arity,[persist]).

 All such persistent asserta/assertz/retract items are recorded.
 A retractall call is converted to individual retracts.

+The alternative declaration with a 'storage' modifier:

+	:-dynamic(Name/Arity,[storage]).

+means that all data from the second-argument on is stored on disk and is not in memory.
+Instead a filepos is stored and the data is loaded on demand.
+In this way rule databases far larger than physical memory can be accessed.

 To load previously saved values: